EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Magic (20)

-{% hint style="info" %}
+!!! info
       Immune to Magic, denoted by special attack 20 or "B" (old code), makes the NPC immune to all magic spells.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |